Dayton's LGBTQ Community

 Dayton was also named an All-Star City for lesbian, gay, bisexual and transgender rights.
 The All-Star status results from earning a score higher than 80 despite being located in a state without protections for LGBTQ people.

 The Dayton Convention & Visitors Bureau can assist you with your event!
-Contact our dedicated Senior Sales Manager, Crystal Walker, at firstname.lastname@example.org or 937-226-3162.
+Contact our interim Director of Sales and Services, Crystal Walker, at firstname.lastname@example.org or 937-226-3162.
 We look forward to serving you!

 Please take a moment to learn more about Dayton's LGBTQ Community: